Download ArtLens for Android (4.0.3 and up)

 The application has five main features:

 - Scanning – Employing innovative image recognition software, ArtLens can recognize artworks in the collection seamlessly, offering access to additional interpretive content.
-A special icon indicates which artworks have this feature.
-This content is only available on-site.
+A special icon indicates which artworks have this feature:

-- Find an artwork marked with the round ArtLens icon.
-In the galleries, the icon appears with the wall label.
-In the Artlens, the icon is light blue, and appears in the upper left corner of artwork images in Near You Now, and below the favorites button on artwork detail pages.
+- Find an artwork marked with the round ArtLens icon: In the galleries, the icon appears with the wall label.
+In the Artlens, the icon is light blue, and appears in the upper left corner of artwork images in Near You Now (iPad) or Galleries (iPhone), and below the favorites button on artwork detail pages.

 - Stand directly in front of the art.